marciomat/reverse_engineering/crackmesone/cm001/README.md

 Not sure why the last instruction of this function would end with `div rbx`.

-Anyways, after days banging my head against the well I found another piece of code that really seems to be the continuation of the above block of code:
+Anyways, after days banging my head against the wall I found another piece of code that really seems to be the continuation of the above block of code:

 ```assembly
             0x004013e0      488b3dc92c00.  mov rdi, qword [0x004040b0]    ; [0x4040b0:8]